QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 The code above demonstrates the 'decorate' pattern that can be found on most d3fc components.
 Decorate is passed a selection that is created as a result of the components data join.
 If you are not familiar with this concept, I'd recommend Mike's [Thinking With Joins](http://bost.ocks.org/mike/join/) article.

 In the above code, the selection supplied to `decorate` is the update selection for the component's root `g` element.
 The enter selection is used to add an `ema` class to this element.
-Note, that by using the enter selection, this is only done once, a the point the element is initially constructed.
+Note, that by using the enter selection, this is only done once, at the point the element is initially constructed.

+NOTE: This enter selection is not quite the same as the one obtained through a standard data join, in this case the enter selection already has an element appended.

 You'll see decorate being used in quite a few places in this example, it is a powerful and versatile pattern.